 Choose Your Paint and Tools

 With our surface prepped, next we mixed our paints.
-We used acrylics in a metallic teal, blue and a dash of white.
+We used acrylic paint in a metallic teal, blue and a dash of white.
 Acrylics are a good choose because they are easy to clean up afterwards.
 Our painting tool or choice was a sponge painter.
 You can also use a regular cut up sponge or paint brush.
 Anything that transfers the paint will work!

 My son took to sponge painting with gusto, scooping large blobs of paint out and slopping it down as I scrambled to make sure it wasn’t splattering beyond our small art mat.